ultraio/docs-blockchain/downloads/docs.md

 For more details see the [action documentation](../../../blockchain/contracts/nft-contract/nft-actions/setprchsreq.b.md).

-In the following example we will configure a purchase option to burn a single Uniq will to mint another one.
+In the following example we will configure a purchase option to burn a single Uniq in order to mint another one.
 This effectively swaps user's Uniq from one to another.
 The price will be set to 0 UOS so the only requirement is to have a Uniq from the specified factory.

 This effectively achieves a swap mechanism where you "swap" one Uniq which you have for another one from the same or different factory and, potentially, a different metadata.